Marine Caves and Benthic Terrazzo

 Photos by Marine biologist and HCMR researcher Thanos Dailianis

-Benthic Terrazzo are a series of floor tiles, prototypes of a custom technique based on the traditional Venetian terrazzo.
+Benthic Terrazzo is a series of floor tiles—prototypes of a custom technique inspired by traditional Venetian terrazzo.

-The technique incorporates oceanic pollutants such as plastic objects, microplastics, nets and ropes replacing part of the concrete and sand mixture typically used.
-Marine plastic pollutants are notoriously hard to recycle, the technique makes use of this waste mixture, in a scalable technique that can be recreated with or without the use of specialized equipment.
+The method incorporates oceanic pollutants such as plastic objects, microplastics, nets, and ropes, replacing part of the concrete and sand mixture typically used.
+Since marine plastic pollutants are notoriously difficult to recycle, this approach repurposes them into a scalable technique that can be reproduced with or without specialized equipment.

 L: 3 cm W: 50cm H: 50cm each